 college library was situated in the Bethune School Hall.

 The Library has a rich collection of about 1,00,000 (one lakh) books and journals.
 These include some rare and priceless books and journals.
 About 1100 new books are added every year.
 There are separate libraries for Science and Humanities to provide better accommodation and convenience.
 Each department has its own Departmental library too..
 Read more...

-Since 2005-6, WEBEL Informatics Ltd., under the Department of Information Technology, Govt. of West Bengal in collaboration with Bethune College offers a 2-year on-campus certification course, Diploma in PC Application, at a subsidized rate.
-It is held during college hours.
+Since 2006-07 WBEIDC - WIL division in collaboration with Bethune College offers a 120 hours on-campus DIPLOMA course in Computer Application, at a very affordable rate.
+It is held during College hours.
 Assessment of students is done based on a gradation system.
 The information regarding course structure and gradation system is as follows : View Course Structure